2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 You can catch a fish and chuck it in the livewell without even leaving your seat.
 Most pontoon boats store the livewell under the seats in the front of the boat, which is a pain.

-My complaint on the fishing station is the rod holder.
-I usually have four or five rods out when we're fishing, and the rod holder doesn't hold the rods well enough.
-They inevitably end up falling out when I take out another rod, which causes tangles.
+My complaint about the fishing station is the rod holder.
+I usually have four or five rods out when we're fishing, and the rod holder doesn't hold them well enough.
+They inevitably fall out when I take out another rod, which causes tangles.

-This is another area that I'd love to see an engineer make a simple but much better solution.
-Shouldn't really be that hard...
+This is another area where I'd love to see an engineer make a simple but much better solution.
+It shouldn't really be that hard.

 Another thing I'm not fond of on the fishing station is the top surface.
 It's extremely durable and designed to be a cutting board, but I wouldn't want to get cuts and nicks on this surface even though it's made to be a cutting board.

 I'd rather see an inlay where a removable cutting board could be placed in the boat.
-Serious fishermen almost always want the trolling motor to be installed on the front of the boat.
+Serious fishermen almost always want the trolling motor installed on the boat's front.
 After all, it's easier to pull a rope than to push it, right?

-Many pontoon boats don't have any space where the deck sticks out in front of the railing, so you have to cut and weld your front gate to get the trolling motor to fit, which makes the boat not look as nice and requires a fair amount of work.
+Many pontoon boats don't have any space where the deck sticks out in front of the railing, so you have to cut and weld your front gate to fit the trolling motor.
+This makes the boat look less nice and requires a fair amount of work.

-That doesn't appear to be necessary with this model.
-There's a generous deck space in front of the railing so you can put on a trolling motor.
+This model doesn't appear to require that.
+There's a generous deck space in front of the railing, so you can put on a trolling motor.
 Very nice!

-When trolling and sitting in the rear area for fishing, you'll be quite comfortable with ample leg room.
-In fact, it's a bit too much leg room.
+You'll be quite comfortable with ample leg room when trolling and sitting in the rear area for fishing.
+In fact, it's a bit too much legroom.

 The rear-facing swivel fishing seats are scooted so far back that it blocks easy walking room to get to the port-side fishing seat.
 This is the one area on the boat that I feel is a little cramped.
 It's great when you're fishing, but when you're walking around at the back of the boat to rig things up for skiing, it's a bit tight.